kmatzaro/kmatzaro/README.md

-# 👋 Hi, I'm Kostas Mantzaropoulos
+# 👋 Hi, I'm Kostas

-I'm a physicist-turned-software engineer with a passion for building intelligent, reliable systems in the fields of **autonomous vehicles**, **computer vision**, and **data-driven simulation**.
+I'm a physicist-turned-software engineer with a passion for building intelligent, reliable systems in the fields of **autonomous vehicles** and **data-driven simulation**.

 🔧 Currently working on **scenario-based testing** and **simulation tooling** for autonomous driving systems
 🧠 PhD in Theoretical Physics – strong background in **statistical modeling**, **optimization**, and **Python-based data analysis**